healkeiser/notes/docs/03 🖥️ Softwares/Houdini/USD/Render/Render Globals.md

 ![](../../../../_attachments/houdini_v2HyT8QQq6.png)

 > [!tip]
 > You'll notice that we have some sort of a repetition in the primitive pattern: `/Render/Products/Vars/Beauty /Render/Products/Vars/**`.
 Since RenderVars are added by alphabetical order, you want the **Beauty** to come first, and not something like **Albedo** or **AO**.
-Otherwise, the Scene Viewer will show the wrong AOV first when switching to another Hydra delegate than Houdini GL (or VK).
+Otherwise, the Scene Viewer will show the wrong RenderVar first when switching to another Hydra delegate than Houdini GL (or VK).

 We can now create our **Render Settings Edit**, and start editing the render engine settings based on the presets you want.
 In my setup, I have **BTY_high**, **BTY_mid** and **BTY_low**.
 You can see that each of them are connected to the previous one, that is not mandatory: I'm doing it so I can simply divide the attribute values of the **high** variant into the lower-quality ones.